 downloaded directly from the RHN website:

-- Red Hat Enterprise Linux High Availability (for RHEL Server) 3 ia64
+- Red Hat Enterprise Linux High Availability for x86_64 3 ia64

 - BZ - 155393 - RFE: option to disable ARP checking on connections